heru-himawan-tl/fdaf-application-example/README.md

 - Run with single WAR deployment:

-        ./tomee-run.sh --single-tiear
+        ./tomee-run.sh --single-pack

 The web application can be accessed from a browser program such as Firefox with URL: `http://localhost:8080/fdaf-webapp/`

+Notice:
+Due the design of Apache TomEE, it is recommended to apply single WAR archive deployment, whether by apply `--compile-test-single-pack` or `--single-pack` option.

 ### Compile To Test Under WildFly Application Server

 #### Compiling

-To test this FDAF application example under WildFly, the development-source must be pre-compiled by the call of `compile-test.sh` script with argument `with-hibernate`:
+To test this FDAF application example under WildFly, the development-source can be pre-compiled by the call of `compile-test.sh` script with argument `with-hibernate`:

         ./compile-test.sh with-hibernate